Jack Driscoll (character)

 Driscoll is a supporting character in Kong: King of Skull Island, an "authorized" illustrated-novel that continues the Kong story in 1957.
+Driscoll also appears in the 1998 animated film The Mighty Kong, voiced by Randy Hamilton.
 Driscoll is also a playable character in the video game Peter Jackson's King Kong: The Official Game of the Movie, along with Kong himself.

-Driscoll also appears in the 1998 animated movie The Mighty Kong,voiced by Randy Hamilton.

 1933 film

 In the 1933 film, Driscoll is a tough sailor, the Venture's first mate, who disdains having women on ships, considering even their mere presence to be a "nuisance".
-He says as much to Ann Darrow, but despite this early encounter, and while on the ship, Driscoll becomes more tender and develops an infatuation with her, eventually telling her, "Say...
-I guess I love you."
-As Denham remarked, "Some big hard-boiled egg gets a look at a pretty face and bang - he cracks up and goes sappy."
+He says as much to Ann Darrow, but despite this early encounter, and while on the ship, Driscoll becomes more tender and develops an infatuation with her.
 Ann is at first surprised by Driscoll's interest, but she accepts.
 Shortly after, Ann is kidnapped by the island natives and sacrificed to Kong, but Driscoll, Denham and several other crew members charge into Skull Island to rescue her.
 It is eventually Driscoll who saves Ann from Kong's clutches, but the ape gives chase until Denham knocks him unconscious with a gas bomb.

 Having returned to New York City, Driscoll and Ann continue to work for Denham as Kong is chained to a stage and shown to live audiences.
 During the show, Denham gives Driscoll credit for coming to Ann's rescue, and it is revealed that Ann and Driscoll are to be married.
 Kong breaks free, however, and despite Driscoll's attempts to keep Ann secure by taking her to a hotel room and trying to fight Kong after the beast reaches through the window, Ann is once again kidnapped.
-Jack is the one who suggests to the police for army airplanes to shoot Kong off the building, without hitting Ann.
-However, seeing the planes arrive, Jack becomes agitated for Ann's safety and rushes to the top of the building.
-He reunites with Ann after Kong dies.
+Upon hearing Kong is climbing the Empire State Building, Jack suggests to police for army airplanes to shoot Kong off the building, without hitting Ann.
+Upon seeing the planes arrive, Jack becomes agitated for Ann's safety and rushes to the top of the building.
+He reunites with Ann after Kong is shot off the building.

 It is believed that the choice of actor Bruce Cabot to play Driscoll was in part due to his strong resemblance to popular heavyweight boxing champion Jack Dempsey, who at the time embodied the rugged, heroic male "ideal".
 The choice of the similar name "Jack Driscoll" is further indication that this was in fact the case.